-In case conflicting arguments arise due to the interpretation of statements contained in this document, the appropriate authorities including, but not limited to, the Dean (Instruction), Dean (Student Affairs), Controller of Examinations, Registrar, and Vice-Chancellor will address such issues on a case-by-case basis.
-If required, the same may be referred to Academic Council for necessary review, decision and directions.
+In case conflicting arguments arise due to the interpretation of statements contained in the document, the appropriate officers of the University including, but not limited to, the Controller of Examinations, Dean (Instruction), Dean (Student Affairs), and the Vice-Chancellor will address such issues on a case-by-case basis.
+If required the same may be referred to the Academic Council for necessary review and decision.